Help with Procrastination, Test Anxiety and other Study Skills Challenges

 - break down big questions into several small questions

 - take a practice test with the same constraints as the real exam

 - remind yourself that a test is not a statement of who you are, but is in fact a blurry photo of a single moment in your intellectual journey

-To hear more about how to de-stress during the test, check out this blog.
+To hear more about how to de-stress during the test, check out this page from Academic Skills Coaching.
 You can also make an appointment with an academic skills coach to talk about more specific strategies customized for your needs.

 Learning How You Learn

 Every student learns differently, and exploring how you learn best can help you thrive in the classroom.
 Consider exploring some of these additional resources if you want to better understand your learning profile.

 - The Schwab Learning Center at CHC supports students with learning differences, and can also help students who wish to be evaluated for potential learning differences.
 Schwab services are free for Stanford students.